thevedantgoyal/CashMonk/README.md

 ## 📸 Screenshots

-*(You can add screenshots here from your app once pushed to GitHub)*

 ## 🛠 Tech Stack

 - **Language:** Java
 - **UI Design:** XML
 - **IDE:** Android Studio

 ## 🚀 Getting Started